Fear

 I'm Jennifer, your tough love coach and biggest advocate for change.

-I am more passionately driven to create positive change in peoples lives than you can POSSIBLY fathom.
-It breaks my heart to watch people suffer when there's a way out.
+I am more passionately driven to show people their own personal power to create positive change than you can POSSIBLY fathom.
 So if you're ready for real change?
 Real results?
-And to have a fucking fun time along the way?
-I'm your girl.
+And to have fun along the way?

 Oh, I’ll also hold you accountable and remind you why you started...'cause you'll forget at least once. ;)